KBFSantos/Fivem-Advanced-Trash-Collector-Job-VRP2/README.md

 ## Features
 * ✅ Work with Friends: This script allows 4 players to work simultaneously on only 1 truck by rewarding all players for dumping the garbage.
-* ✅ Smooth Animations: This script uses a better set of animations than any other script, with smooth animations and transitions between them.
+* ✅ Smooth Animations: This script uses a better set of animations than any other script, with smooth transitions and animations.
 * ✅ Global Cooldown System: Each garbage can collected has a cooldown for another player to collect it.
 (Gta's rendering system included in fivem causes object instances to change depending on distance which makes it difficult to store cooldown times on objects.
 This script dynamically stores the cooldown time of each collected dump, affecting all players on the server.)
 * ✅ Dynamic Collection System: All dumps on map are automatically identified and added to this script, without the need for any manual work.
 * ✅ Uniform System: To start the job the player needs to wear the uniform with an already defined set that currently uses the standard clothes, and automatically recognizes the character's gender.